shikha-chandrakar/BikeSharingAssignment/README.md

 ## Contact
-Created by Shikkha Chandrakar - feel free to contact us!
+Created by Shikkha Chandrakar - feel free to contact!